gardener/landscaper/docs/usage/Installations.md

 An operator can set annotations manually to enforce a specific behavior ([see](./Annotations.md)).

-## Automatic Reconciliation/Processing of Installations
+## Reconciliation/Processing of Installations

 By default, the Landscaper only processes an installation if the annotation `landscaper.gardener.cloud/operation: reconcile` is set.
 Then it removes that annotation and starts processing the installation.
 If this succeeds the field `status.phase` of the installation is set to `Succeeded`, if not it is set to `Failed` or `DeleteFailed`.
 To restart the processing, it is required to set the annotation `landscaper.gardener.cloud/operation: reconcile` again.
 More details about this could be found [here](../technical/installation_controller.md).

+## Automatic Reconciliation/Processing of Installations

 You could also configure an automatic repeated processing for an installation.
 Therefore, you must add the following to the `spec`: